ElvisUntot/do_what_i_want/README.md

 ## Origin

 The name and concept are inspired by a webcomic in which a programmer, frustrated with the specificity demanded by conventional APIs, sets out to build a function that simply does what he wants.
 At the time, this was a joke.
 It remains, at least partially, a joke.
+Also, yes, this is low efford and done by Claude.